-The obligations under Articles 20 and 21 of MiFIR for EU investment firms to publish transactions in instruments that are traded on a trading venue (TOTV) via an APA applies also to OTC-transactions involving an EU investment firm and a counterparty established in a third-country.2 concluded OTC with UK counterparties via an APA established in the EU27.
-This approach ensures that all transactions where at least one counterparty is an EU investment firm will be made post-trade transparent in the EU27.
+The obligations under Articles 20 and 21 of MiFIR for EU investment firms to publish transactions in instruments that are traded on a trading venue (TOTV) via an APA apply also to OTC-transactions involving an EU investment firm and a counterparty established in a third-country2.

-In case of a no-deal Brexit investment firms established in the UK will no longer be considered EU investment firms but will fall into the category of counterparties established in a third country.
-In consequence, EU investment firms are required to make public transactions
+Following the end of the transition period investment firms established in the UK will no longer be considered EU investment firms but will fall into the category of counterparties established in a third country.
+In consequence, EU investment firms are required to make public transactions concluded OTC with UK counterparties via an APA established in the EU.
+This approach ensures that all transactions where at least one counterparty is an EU investment firm will be made post-trade transparent in the EU.